pykiki/music_flask/README.md

 ### Introduction

-<b>"music_flask"</b> WEB application is what you need to make downloading youtube music easier !
+<b>"music_flask"</b> Web application is what you need to make downloading youtube music easier!

-Based on the Flask framework, it is entirely developped in Pyhton3.
+Based on the Flask framework, it is entirely developped in Python3.

 ### Pre-requisites